NetSuite EDI Integration- A Complete Setup GuideOn November 17, 2021 by Dhanushya Sree Ramesh

 - Retail brands:

-Our platform is preloaded with APIs for EDI documents of all major US retailers.
+Our platform is preloaded with API for EDI documents of all major US retailers.
 EDI integration with your retail partner is just an API call away.

 - Transport and Logistics: